ElektraInitiative/libelektra/src/plugins/resolver/README.md

 such problems can only be detected in the commit phase when it is too late for rollbacks.

+## Resolving Files ##

+Use following command to see to which file is resolved to:

+    kdb file

+See the constants of this plugin for further information, that are:

+    system/elektra/modules/resolver/constants
+    system/elektra/modules/resolver/constants/ELEKTRA_VARIANT_SYSTEM
+    system/elektra/modules/resolver/constants/ELEKTRA_VARIANT_USER
+    system/elektra/modules/resolver/constants/KDB_DB_HOME
+    system/elektra/modules/resolver/constants/KDB_DB_SYSTEM
+    system/elektra/modules/resolver/constants/KDB_DB_USER

+Note that the VARIANT might change for different variants of the resolver plugin.

 ## Reading Configuration ##

  1.) stat the file